postharvest disorders, apple fruit crispness, environmental effects on postharvest attributes

 Can we manipulate environmental conditions to grow vegetables in changing environmental conditions, and how does genetics affect that production?

-In cooperation with other extension personnel, nonprofit organizations, and grower groups, I help develop and provide education to Minnesota fresh market fruit & vegetable growers through individual communication, newsletter articles, and presentations.
-I work with the Minnesota Fruit & Vegetable Growers Association, the Minnesota Apple Growers Association, various independent farms, and the coalition that organizes the Emerging Farmers Conference.
+Also, in cooperation with other extension personnel, nonprofit organizations, and grower groups, I help develop and provide education to Minnesota fresh market fruit & vegetable growers through individual communications, newsletter articles, and presentations.

 Honors and Awards